-2. Unjust criticisms may take different forms

-Criticisms may come in the form of accusations

-- Marva Collins: - Was a teacher in a school in America - Her innovative teaching style worked very well with her students - She was unable to convince other school staff of the benefits of her innovations.
-So... - She converted half of her house into a small school and taught there - She encountered a criticism: "You are experimenting on the students" - The accusation was true: she was experimenting to improve her teaching techniques.
-And the experiments were very successful - The accusation had some hidden assumptions that were false

-Assumptions about your motivations

-- Some people will criticize you, not for what you have done - But for what they assume are your motivations - Bob Geldof: - Was the lead singer of The Boomtown Rats - They had many hits, but by 1984 they were no longer popular - They had finished recording a new album and wanted to promote it - Bob Geldof was moved by a news report about famine in Ethiopia - As a result, he spent many months organizing Band Aid and Live Aid - This meant The Boomtown Rats could not promote their new album effectively, and its chances of success slipped away - Some people assumed Bob Geldof organized Band Aid and Live Aid as a gimmick to promote his music career

-Accuse first, ask questions later

-- Some people will make accusations based on assumptions - They can't be bothered to ask questions to discover the facts first - David Bailey is a famous photographer: - He released a charity book entitled Imagine: A Book for Band Aid - Sales of this book raised £200,000 for Band Aid - At the launch of the book, a journalist: - Assumed he had travelled to Ethiopia first class at Band Aid's expense - Attacked him for wasting money that could have been used for charity - In fact, David Bailey: - Had travelled in the hold of a cargo plane - Paid all his own travel and living expenses - Gave his time and talent free of charge for the project
+Criticisms may come in the form of accusations Assumptions about your motivations Marva Collins: Was a teacher in a school in America Her innovative teaching style worked very well with her students She was unable to convince other school staff of the benefits of her innovations.
+So She converted half of her house into a small school and taught there She encountered a criticism: "You are experimenting on the students" The accusation was true: she was experimenting to improve her teaching techniques.
+And the experiments were very successful The accusation had some hidden assumptions that were false Some people will criticize you, not for what you have done But for what they assume are your motivations Bob Geldof: Was the lead singer of The Boomtown Rats They had many hits, but by 1984 they were no longer popular They had finished recording a new album and wanted to promote it Bob Geldof was moved by a news report about famine in Ethiopia As a result, he spent many months organizing Band Aid and Live Aid This meant The Boomtown Rats could not promote their new album effectively, and its chances of success slipped away Some people assumed Bob Geldof organized Band Aid and Live Aid as a gimmick to promote his music career Criticism and Rejection 9 Accuse first, ask questions later Criticism and Rejection Some people will make accusations based on assumptions They can't be bothered to ask questions to discover the facts first David Bailey is a famous photographer: He released a charity book entitled Imagine: A Book for Band Aid Sales of this book raised £200,000 for Band Aid 3.
+Summary At the launch of the book, a journalist: Assumed he had travelled to Ethiopia first class at Band Aid's expense Attacked him for wasting money that could have been used for charity In fact, David Bailey: Had travelled in the hold of a cargo plane Paid all his own travel and living expenses Gave his time and talent free of charge for the project Criticism and Rejection 11

+Chapter 27: Criticism and Rejection